 Who may apply?

 - It promotes the performance of cathedral-style choral repertoire

-- It sings a regular pattern of weekly services, e.g. Evensong, Matins and/or Eucharist, and other services through the year
+- It sings a regular pattern of at least three choral services each week, e.g. Evensong, Matins and/or Eucharist, and other services through the year

 - Its top line is sung by boy and/or girl trebles (lower parts may be professional or amateur, young people, including students, or adults)

 - It aspires to achieve the highest standards of performance

 Cathedrals do not have to be corporate members of FCM to apply for a grant.
 Successful applicants are awarded a year’s corporate membership alongside their grant and are encouraged to continue this membership in subsequent years.